-c.
-Water Runoff (including stormwater):

-a) Describe the source of runoff (including storm water) and method of collection and disposal, if any b) Could waste materials enter ground or surface waters?
-If so, generally describe.

-(include quantities, if known).
+- c.
+Water Runoff (including stormwater): - 1.
+Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
 Where will this water flow?
 Will this water flow into other waters?
 If so, describe.